ace-wg/ace-oscore-gm-admin/draft-tiloca-ace-oscore-gm-admin.md

 In other deployments, a separate Administrator entity, such as a Commissioning Tool, is directly responsible for creating and configuring the OSCORE groups at a Group Manager, as well as for maintaining them during their whole lifetime until their deletion.
 This allows the Group Manager to be agnostic of the specific applications using secure group communication.

-This document specifies a RESTful admin interface at the Group Manager, intended for an Administrator, as a separate entity external to the Group Manager and its application.
+This document specifies a RESTful admin interface at the Group Manager, intended for an Administrator as a separate entity external to the Group Manager and its application.
 The interface allows the Administrator to create and delete OSCORE groups, as well as to configure and update their configuration.

-Interaction examples are provided, in Link Format {{RFC6690}} and CBOR {{RFC7049}}, as well as in CoRAL {{I-D.ietf-core-coral}}.
+Interaction examples are provided, in Link Format {{RFC6690}} and CBOR {{I-D.ietf-cbor-7049bis}}, as well as in CoRAL {{I-D.ietf-core-coral}}.
 While all the CoRAL examples use the CoRAL textual serialization format, the CBOR or JSON {{RFC8259}} binary serialization format is used when sending such messages on the wire.

 The ACE framework is used to ensure authentication and authorization of the Administrator (client) at the Group Manager (resource server).
 In order to achieve communication security, proof-of-possession and server authentication, the Administrator and the Group Manager leverage protocol-specific transport profiles of ACE, such as {{I-D.ietf-ace-oscore-profile}}{{I-D.ietf-ace-dtls-authorize}}.
 These include also possible forthcoming transport profiles that comply with the requirements in Appendix C of {{I-D.ietf-ace-oauth-authz}}.